animetosho/node-yencode/README.md

 Same as above, but instead of returning a Buffer, writes it to the supplied *output* Buffer.
 Returns the length of the decoded data.
 Note that the *output* Buffer must be at least large enough to hold the largest possible output size (i.e. length of the input), otherwise an error is thrown.
+The *data* and *output* Buffers can be the same, for in-situ decoding.

 Object decodeChunk\(Buffer data \[, string state=null\]\[, Buffer output\]\)
 -----------------------------------------------------------------------------